rosa1-maker/Quote-for-life/README.md

 # Qoutes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.
+This project was generated with the aim of creating a site where people can write quotes.

 ## Development server